claudiofullscreen/hubble_observatory-1/README.md

     $ gem install hubble_api_client

-HubbleApiClient requires a HUBBLE_API_URL and a HUBBLE_APP_TOKEN which you can obtain from https://hubble.fullscreen.net.
+HubbleApiClient requires a HUBBLE_APP_TOKEN which you can obtain from https://hubble.fullscreen.net.

 1. If you're using this in Rails, you can choose to create an initializer instead and configure the URL and TOKEN as follows:

     ```ruby
     HubbleApiClient.configure do |config|
-      config.app_access_token = 'YourAccessToken'
+      config.app_access_token = ENV['HUBBLE_APP_TOKEN']
-      config.host_url = 'HubbleApiBaseURL'
+      config.environment = Rails.env # "staging" or "production"
     end

+    # Note: any value other than production in config.environment will
+point the gem to use the hubble staging API url
     ```

 ### API Overview